 - Biography – soil profile, degradation, conservation), biotic regions, deforestation and conservation of forests, changes in critical geographical features, environmental pollution

-There is a good overlap of environment in some of the topics in geography.
+There is a good overlap of the environment in some of the topics in geography.
 The Geography UPSC syllabus is quite comprehensive, as you can see from above.
-It is an important subject as far as UPSC is concerned and every year, many questions are asked from the syllabus of geography for UPSC.
+It is an important subject as far as the UPSC exam is concerned and every year, many questions are asked from the syllabus of geography for UPSC.

 Geography Optional Syllabus for UPSC Mains